akmaljonmordayev/akmaljonmordayev/README.md

 I love working with **React, JavaScript, CSS frameworks, and modern web technologies** to create engaging user experiences.

 **What I bring to the table:**
-- Clean, maintainable, and efficient code.
+- Clean, maintainable, and efficient code
-- Expertise in modern Front-End libraries and tools.
+- Expertise in modern Front-End libraries and tools
-- Enthusiasm for learning and staying up-to-date with the latest web trends.
+- Enthusiasm for learning and staying up-to-date with the latest web trends
-- Problem-solving skills to tackle complex UI challenges.
+- Problem-solving skills to tackle complex UI challenges

 ---

 ### 💡 Fun Facts
-- I enjoy **creating interactive web interfaces**.
+- I enjoy **creating interactive web interfaces**
-- I love **experimenting with animations, transitions, and modern UI effects**.
+- I love **experimenting with animations, transitions, and modern UI effects**
-- Always **keen on learning new Front-End technologies**.
+- Always **keen on learning new Front-End technologies**

 ---